lmorg/mxtty/README.md

 - **Testing**: There is a plethora of different software that needs to run inside a terminal emulator and a multitude of distinct platforms that this could run on.
-Any support testing `mxtty` would be greatly appreciated.
+Any support testing Ttyphoon would be greatly appreciated.

 - **Documentation**: This is possibly the hardest part of any project to get right.
 Eventually documentation for this will follow the same structure as